sansumbrella/ProcJam-KerThiossane/friday.md

 The term "Conditional Design" and a number of exercises were created in 2008 by Luna Maurer, Edo Paulus, Jonathan Puckey, and Roel Wouters.
 They wrote a manifesto describing the way they wanted to work in response to how much of network culture is dynamic and data-driven.
 Out of those ideas, they have made design objects and led workshops similar to what we are doing here.

-Sa manifesto a ete ecrit en Anglais, donc j'ai traduit un peu pour aujourd'hui.
 Vous pouvez voir le manifesto complete a [son website](http://conditionaldesign.org/manifesto).
-From their manifesto:
-> Our work focuses on processes rather than products:
-> things that adapt to their environment,
-> emphasize change and show difference.

 In addition to the manifesto, there is also a [Conditional Design Workbook](https://workbook.conditionaldesign.org/) which details many exercises with examples of their completion.